International Brain Tumour Awareness Week – The Moments, Memories, and Pizza

 Sure enough, the next day, while I was eating ham and pineapple pizza, watching the television show, the doctor was asked my question.

-“Well,” he said, “that’s a good one *laughs uncomfortably* I don’t eat a lot of the food here.
+“Well,” he said, “that’s a good one.
+I don’t eat a lot of the food here.
 I mainly bring my own meals from home.
 But … maybe we could improve.”

-I’m sure he thought, “There’s a politician watching.”
+I’m sure he thought, “There’s a politician’s kid watching.”

 Then!
 Hubert the Clown!
-He knocked on my door and waved, and I waved back and that was the end of the clown-connection.
-My parents entered my room after, and they said, “Did you see the clown?”
-I didn’t know how iconic he’d become.
+He knocked on my door and waved, and I waved back and that was the end of the clown-encounter.
+My parents entered my room after, and my dad whispered, “Did you see the clown?”
+At the time, I didn’t know how iconic Hubert the Clown would become.

-The day before I was released, one of the nurses was changing my saline bag.
-She seemed young and we got along well.
+The day before I was released, a nurse was changing my saline bag.
+She seemed young and we got along.
 She said, “So, I heard you’re a figure skater?”

 I told her, “Yeah, but not this year.”